 †A joint appointment with primary affiliation in another department or school.

-STAT 101—106, Introduction to Statistics
+S&DS 101—106, Introduction to Statistics and Data Science

 A basic introduction to statistics, including numerical and graphical summaries of data, probability, hypothesis testing, confidence intervals, and regression.
 Each course in this group focuses on applications to a particular field of study and is taught jointly by two instructors, one specializing in statistics and the other in the relevant area of application.
-The first seven weeks of classes are attended by all students in STAT 101–106 together, as general concepts and methods of statistics are developed.
+The first seven weeks of classes are attended by all students in S&DS 101–106 together, as general concepts and methods of statistics are developed.
 The remaining weeks are divided into field-specific sections that develop the concepts with examples and applications.
 Computers are used for data analysis.
 These courses are alternatives; they do not form a sequence and only one may be taken for credit.
 No prerequisites beyond high school algebra.
-May not be taken after STAT 100 or 109.
+May not be taken after S&DS 100 or 109.

 Statistical and probabilistic analysis of biological problems, presented with a unified foundation in basic statistical theory.
 Problems are drawn from genetics, ecology, epidemiology, and bioinformatics.
 QR